pnp/sp-dev-fx-webparts/samples/react-add-js-css-ref/README.md

 - Upload or drag and drop the newly created client-side solution package to the app catalog in your tenant.
 - Based on your tenant settings, if you would not have CDN enabled in your tenant, and the `includeClientSideAssets` setting would be true in the `package-solution.json`, the loading URL for the assets would be dynamically updated and pointing directly to the `ClientSideAssets` folder located in the app catalog site collection.

 ### How to Use Solution

 * Once app is deployed to app catalog successfully.
 * Install app to required site collection
 * Create new modern page.
-Add **addJsCssReference** webpart to page.
+Add **addJsCssReference** web part to page.
 Publish the page.
 * Use grid to add js and css file references, both are separate sections.
 * On Success message - Refresh the page and you would see your js and css files will be loaded.
 * To Edit/Remove, go to same page again and Use **Activate** or **Deactivate**.
-* Only Users with Manage Web permission will be able to access webpart and add/modify references.
+* Only Users with Manage Web permission will be able to access web part and add/modify references.

 ### High level design of Solution

 * SPFx solution with 2 components 1.
-SPFx Webpart 2.
+SPFx Web part 2.
 SPFx Extension Application Customizer
 * Disables Automatic activation of SPFx extension when app is installed.
 * React based solution
 * Register Custom action with ClientSideComponentId of Extension component